-As an additional application, we considered the consequences of scale invariance in the effective field theory of the Quantum Hall Effect.
-The inclusion of the gauge field for scale transformations led to a modified low energy hydrodynamic effective field theory.
-By looking into the response function to metric perturbations, we determined that the additional terms contribute in the form of an expansion.
-In addition, we discussed that in considering the Weyl rescaled Newton-Cartan background, it is inconsistent to merely introduce spatial metric variations without the considerations of corresponding variations in the temporal metric, so as to preserve the orthogonality relations between the two.
-This property is what enables the scale corrections to the effective action to contribute through metric perturbations.
-Additional aspects of the Weyl rescaled Newton-Cartan background, particularly the form of the Torsion tensor and its dependence on the temporal metric and scale gauge field, promise additional geometric terms which could be introduced in the low energy effective action.
-A detailed investigation of these terms and their phenomelogical consequences lies beyond the scope of the present work.
+We further considered the consequences of scale invariance in an effective field theory of Hall fluids.
+The inclusion of the dilatation field was shown to modify the low energy hydrodynamic effective field theory.
+By considering spatial metric perturbations, we determined that the corresponding response involved an expansion of the Hall fluid.
+In addition, we discussed that in considering the scale covariant Newton-Cartan background, it is in general inconsistent to merely introduce spatial metric variations without the consideration of corresponding variations in the temporal metric, so as to preserve the orthogonality relations between the two.
+This property enables the scale corrections to the effective action to contribute through metric perturbations.
+The torsion tensor of the scale covariant Newton-Cartan background, through its dependence on the temporal metric and dilatation field, promise additional geometric terms which could be introduced in the low energy effective action.
+While a detailed investigation of these terms and their phenomelogical consequences are interesting, they lie beyond the scope of the present work.

-Scale invariance in condensed matter systems, emphasized in the introduction, can be broken at the quantum level.
-One of the most striking examples of this is the presence of anomalies.
-The curved background which we have derived allows for the study of these anomalies.
-Scale anomalies most prominently studied in the context of second quantized field theories are those related to the introduction of the quartic self interaction (and other interaction) terms to the Schr\"odinger field theory.
-The free quantum theory is normally taken to be scale invariant.
-In considering the Weyl-rescaled Newton-Cartan background, this aspect need not be so.
-We intend on using this background to address some of these topics in future work.

-As an additional application, it should be noted that the Weyl rescaled Newton-Cartan background can be considered as a non-relativistic limit of the Weyl-Cartan theory, obtained through the localization of the Poincare and Weyl symmetries in relativistic systems.
-In the relativistic case, the field introduced at the time of localization of the scale symmetry has received some consideration as a probable dark matter constituent \cite{Barvinsky:2013mea}.
-For the non-relativistic case, the introduced gauge field ($b_{\mu}$) could likely provide additional insight into this topic, owing to the presently understood non-relativistic nature of dark matter.